LautenbachMJ/project_template/README.md

   * Automatic connection to your environment (renv)
   * Automatic report generation for your lab book
-  * Automatic result organisation in date directories [Here](https://markdown-it.github.io/) you can find some useful information on how to style your markdown.
+  * Automatic result organisation in date directories

 ### 1. Automatic connection to your environment (renv)
 Changes in your environment, e.g. by installing new packages, have to be capture by executing `renv::snapshot()` inside your R markdown.